-The Department of Geography is committed to fostering inclusive learning and working environments that embrace the diversity of experiences, perspectives, and interests represented in our communities and the broader world.
-We value diversity, equity, inclusion, interdisciplinarity, transparency, shared decision-making, and accessibility as integral components of excellence in teaching, scholarship, service and outreach.
+The Department of Geography is committed to building and sustaining inclusive, equitable, safe, and just learning and working environments that embrace the diversity of experiences, perspectives, and interests represented in our communities and the broader world.
+We value diversity, equity, inclusion, interdisciplinarity, transparency, shared decision-making, and accessibility as integral components of excellence in teaching, scholarship, service, and outreach.

-We recognize that we live in a world of systemic inequalities, oppressions, and exclusions that are encoded in the structures, policies, practices, traditions, and procedures of our discipline and our academic institutions.
-Therefore, the Department seeks to promote open, critical dialogues and practices aimed at dismantling past and present injustices and at addressing social and environmental challenges.
-As geographers, we support pedagogies that seek to understand and challenge inequities and oppression in their multiple manifestations in and out of the classroom, in online learning spaces, in the field, on campus, in our professional organizations, and in our broader communities.
-We believe that these pedagogies can support transformative justice within and beyond the academy.
+We recognize that we live in a world of systemic inequities, oppressions, exclusions, and violence encoded in the structures, policies, practices, traditions, and procedures of our discipline and our academic institutions.
+The legacies of settler colonialism, slavery, and land dispossession are reflected in the society in which we study, teach, learn, research, and create.
+The Department seeks to promote open, critical dialogues and practices aimed at dismantling past and present injustices and addressing social and environmental challenges.
+As geographers, we support anti-racist, culturally-responsive, inclusive, and accessible pedagogies and research practices that seek to understand and challenge inequities and oppression in their multiple manifestations in and out of the classroom, in online learning spaces, in our research environments, in our fieldwork, on campus, in our professional organizations, and in our broader communities.
+We believe that this work can support transformative justice within and beyond the academy.

-We recognize that our community, scholarship, teaching and public work is stronger through the participation of individuals with different perspectives and backgrounds who can offer creative problem-solving strategies.
-We seek to improve inclusion, transparency, and shared decision-making within our community and to provide a welcoming atmosphere for all students, scholars and staff in which to thrive.
-We commit to cultivating a working and learning environment that does not tolerate discrimination, harassment, intimidation, and exploitation.
+We recognize that our community, scholarship, teaching, and public work are stronger through the participation of individuals with different perspectives and backgrounds who can offer creative problem-solving strategies.
+We seek to improve inclusion, transparency, and shared decision-making within our community and to provide a welcoming atmosphere for all students, scholars, and staff in which to thrive.
+We commit to cultivating a working and learning environment that does not tolerate discrimination, harassment, intimidation, or exploitation.

 The Department of Geography commits to advancing these values in several ways including and not limited to: